 3. Stealth: Malware can use techniques such as rootkits, backdoors, and obfuscation to hide its presence and activity.

-4. Network communication: Malware can communicate with remote servers or command-and-control (C2) servers to receive commands or exfiltrate data.
+4. Network communication: Malware can communicate with remote or command-and-control (C2) servers to receive commands or exfiltrate data.

 5. Anti-analysis: Malware can detect when it is being analyzed and modify its behavior or code to evade detection.